 Past research has connected earthquakes in seismically mellow states like Oklahoma and Ohio to the process companies use to dispose of the water and chemicals used in fracking.
 Drillers inject those spent fluids into deep wells underground, which can weaken faults and trigger a quake.
 An important caveat: only a handful of the 30,000 disposal wells around the country have ever been implicated.

 A new paper, by a team from the University of Texas, however, adds a new wrinkle to the fracking-earthquake connection.
 In this case, it's not the process of fracking itself that's at fault, just the volume of drilling it's enabled.
 As the Wall Street Journal reports, researchers found that the sheer quantity of oil and gas being removed from Texas's Eagle Ford Shale formation has actually made the region more quake-prone.
-Per the WSJ
+Per the WSJ:

 The new study doesn't find much evidence that the man-made fracturing is causing earthquakes all by itself.